TejenSd/redux_crud/README.md

-# Getting Started with Create React App
+# Simple React CRUD Operation using React and JSON Server

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).